lcrawlab/i-LDSC/README.md

  ## Tutorials and Examples

 Here, we briefly provide example code which illustrates how to use i-LDSC and conduct downstream analyses.
-For instance, in order to analyze triglyceride levels using GWA summary statistics from BioBank Japan, one would use the command:
+For instance, in order to analyze triglyceride levels using GWAS summary statistics from BioBank Japan, one would use the command:

 ```python
 python ildsc.py --h2 sumstats/Height_norm.hapmap.1kg.sumstats.gz